 1. Are there rules?

 Yes!
 This sport is like Nascar on skates; you have to be fast as well as strategic.
-Basic rules are no elbows, no punching (as we’re asked that question THE MOST frequently), no pulling opposing players down, and definitely no fighting!
-We take this sport seriously and want to be noticed for our skill set.
+Basic rules are no elbows, no punching/elbowing (as we’re asked that question THE MOST frequently), no pulling opposing players down, and definitely no fighting!
+We take this sport seriously and want to be recognized for our true athleticism.
 The WFTDA rules of flat track roller derby can be found by clicking here!

 2. Is there any part of roller derby that is fake?